paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 ## § 834.
 Art.
 34. Advice to convening authority before referral for trial
 **(a) General Court-martial.—**

-(1) **Staff judge advocate advice required before referral.—** — Before referral of charges and specifications to a general court-martial for trial, the convening authority shall submit the matter to the staff judge advocate for advice, which the staff judge advocate shall provide to the convening authority in writing.
+(1) **Staff judge advocate advice required before referral.—** — Subject to subsection (c), before referral of charges and specifications to a general court-martial for trial, the convening authority shall submit the matter to the staff judge advocate for advice, which the staff judge advocate shall provide to the convening authority in writing.
 The convening authority may not refer a specification under a charge to a general court-martial unless the staff judge advocate advises the convening authority in writing that—

   (A) the specification alleges an offense under this chapter;